-At June 30, 2021, the Company had two unsecured lines of credit with affiliated banks for \$4.5 billion and \$675.0 million.
-At June 30, 2021, the amount outstanding on these credit lines totaled \$2.2 billion and \$15.0 million, respectively and are reflected in bank loans in the statement of financial condition.
-Interest payable totaled approximately \$0.4 million at June 30, 2021.
+At June 30, 2023, the Company had two unsecured lines of credit with affiliated banks for \$4.5 billion and \$675.0 million.
+At June 30, 2023, the amount outstanding on these credit lines totaled \$1.3 billion and \$270 million, respectively and are reflected in bank loans in the statement of financial condition.
+Interest payable totaled approximately \$9.3 million at June 30, 2023.
 Interest payable is reflected in the statement of financial condition under accounts payable and accrued expenses.

 The Company has secured lines of credit totaling \$325.0 million with nonaffiliated banks.
 These loans are secured and are collateralized by brokers' and dealers' and customer margin securities.
-At June 30, 2021, there were no amounts outstanding on these credit lines.
+At June 30, 2023, there were no amounts outstanding on these credit lines.
 The Company has an unsecured line of credit totaling \$75.0 million with a nonaffiliated bank.
-At June 30, 2021, the amount outstanding on this credit line totaled \$1.0 million.
+At June 30, 2023, there was no amount outstanding on this credit line.
+Interest payable is minimal at June 30, 2023 and is reflected in the statement of financial condition under accounts payable and accrued expenses.